andyzhouty/Djask/CONTRIBUTING.md

 - Using your favorite editor, make your changes, [committing as you go][_commit].
 Make sure the commit message follows [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/).

+The `pdm-export` pre-commit hook is a bit slow.
+If you didn't change anything in the `docs` group in pyproject.toml, you can run `SKIP=pdm-export git commit -m "your message"` when committing to skip the check.
+GitHub Actions will check this for you when you open a PR.

 - Include tests that cover any code changes you make.
 Make sure the test fails without your patch.
 Run the tests as described below.
 - Push your commits to your fork on GitHub: